Potash: Terminology

-The old method of making potassium carbonate (K_{2}CO_{3}) was by collecting or producing wood ash (the occupation of ash burners), leaching the ashes, and then evaporating the resulting solution in large iron pots, which left a white residue denominated "pot ash".
-Approximately 10% by weight of common wood ash can be recovered as potash.
-Later, "potash" became widely applied to naturally occurring potassium salts and the commercial product derived from them, although it most probably derived its name (where it was used) from the anion of the acid that replaced the carbonate moiety, a common equivocative use of "potash" for "potassium".
+The old method of making potassium carbonate (K_{2}CO_{3}) was either by collecting or by producing wood ash (the occupation of the ash burner), chemically leaching the ashes and then evaporating the resulting solution in large iron pots, which yielded a white residue denominated "pot ash"; approximately 10% by weight of common wood ash can be recovered as potash.

-The following table lists a number of potassium compounds that have "potash" in their traditional names:
+The term potash later identified minerals that contained potassium salts and the artificial commercial product derived from the salts.
+The table identifies eight (8) potassium compounds with the term potash in their traditional names: